meetAhmed/meetAhmed/README.md

 In January 2021, after COVID, I joined Buzzware Tech to work on the Smart Tracker iOS app for Vodafone Qatar.
 It was an on-site job, where I learned how to work in a team, share my knowledge with teammates, and learn from them.

-In July 2022, I joined Modus Create as a remote iOS Developer to work on the Alamo Drafthouse iOS app.
+In July 2022, I joined Modus Create.
+I am working as Senior iOS Developer on the Alamo Drafthouse iOS app.
 Modus Create is an international organization, so I learned a lot about diversity.

 I enjoy solving complex problems and continuously seek to enhance my skills and contribute to innovative projects.
 I am open to new opportunities and may need visa/relocation support.